You are now leaving the Lilly Medical website

 Imlunestrant Versus SOC ET: Investigator-Assessed PFS in All Patients

-As shown in Imlunestrant Versus SOC ET: Investigator-Assessed PFS Among All Patients, at the primary analysis, the PFS difference of imlunestrant monotherapy vs SOC ET in all patients did not reach significance.
+As shown in Imlunestrant Versus SOC ET: Investigator-Assessed PFS Among All Patients, at the primary outcome analysis, the PFS difference of imlunestrant monotherapy vs SOC ET in all patients did not reach significance.
 The majority subgroup of patients without ESR1m showed no difference in PFS.2

 Figure 3 description: The Kaplan-Meier curve displays estimates of progression-free survival for all patients that received imlunestrant monotherapy or standard-of-care endocrine therapy in EMBER-3.
 With 237 and 253 events out of 331 and 330 patients, respectively, median progression-free survival was 5.6 months for patients in the imlunestrant monotherapy group vs 5.5 months for those in the standard-of-care endocrine therapy group.
 This difference did not reach statistical significance.